EveryVoiceTTS/EveryVoice/docs/reference/configuration.md

 corrected when the configuration is instantiated, and doesn't produce downstream runtime errors.
 It also means that intellisense is available in your code editor when working with a configuration class.

-## New Dataset Wizard 🧙‍♀️
+## Configuration Wizard 🧙‍♀️

-This section of the documentation is meant for technical explanations and reference documentation - if you're just looking to get started, have a look at the {ref}`guides` section instead to learn about how the New Dataset Wizard 🧙‍♀️ can help you configure everything for your dataset.
+This section of the documentation is meant for technical explanations and reference documentation - if you're just looking to get started, have a look at the {ref}`guides` section instead to learn about how the Configuration Wizard 🧙‍♀️ can help you configure everything for your dataset.

-Here is the reference documentation for the New Dataset Wizard 🧙‍♀️
+Here is the reference documentation for the Configuration Wizard 🧙‍♀️

 <!-- ::: mkdocs-typer
     :prog_name: everyvoice
     :module: everyvoice.cli.app
-    :command: new-dataset -->
+    :command: new-project -->

 <!-- ::: mkdocs-click
     :prog_name: everyvoice